slamora/brackets-wiki/Brackets-Extensions.md

 * [MaDGe](https://github.com/sahlas/brackets-node-madge): An extension that enables node-madge functionality.
 Search for module dependencies, circular dependencies and more.

 **Fun & Games**
-* [Cowsay](https://github.com/lkcampbell/brackets-cowsay): An extension for Brackets to generate a cow saying very profound and silly things.
-* [Fortune](https://github.com/lkcampbell/brackets-fortune): An extension for Brackets to insert a random fortune into the editor.
 * [Snake](https://github.com/AboutWebLLC/brackets-snake): Because sometimes you need to eat your code.

 ---